 About Deborah Brevoort

 Deborah Brevoort is a playwright and librettist from Alaska who now lives in the New York area.
 She is an alumna of New Dramatists, one of the original company members of Alaska’s Perseverance Theatre, a member of the playwright’s collective at Florida Studio Theatre and a co-founder of Theatre Without Borders, dedicated to international theatre exchange.
+In 2024 she was appointed as a Fulbright Specialist for theatre, musical theatre and opera for the US State Department.

 The Women of Lockerbie won the Kennedy Center’s Fund for New American Plays Award and the silver medal in the Onassis International Playwriting Competition.
-Published by DPS and No Passport Press, the play has had nearly 800 productions and is translated into nine languages.
+Published by DPS and No Passport Press, the play has had over 800 productions and is translated into nine languages.
 Deborah is adapting the play into an opera with composer Shawn E. Okpebholo.

-The Drolls, a full length comedy about the closure of the theatres in Puritan, England in 1659 was commissioned by Florida Studio Theatre during the Covid 19 pandemic.
+The Drolls, a full-length comedy about the closure of the theatres in Puritan, England in 1659 was commissioned by Florida Studio Theatre during the Covid 19 pandemic.

 The Blue-Sky Boys, a comedy about the role of the imagination in NASA’s Apollo program, was written with a commission from the EST/ Sloan project where it was awarded the Galileo Prize.
 It was produced at Barter Theatre and Capital Rep, directed by Gordon Greenberg, where it was the #1 critics pick for The Berkshire region in 2016.